1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 ### Problem Statement (clear and concise statement explaining purpose of your analysis and investigation):
+The purpose of this analysis is to determine variables/factors that help estimate bikeshare useage and develop a model that predicts bikeshare useage based on certain predictor variables.

 ### State your Primary Research Question (RQ):